Skip to main content

 CaseTurnoverTime_Image-1200x800

-With the continued outmigration of ambulatory surgery from the OR and the increasing payer pressures to improve value, the hospital operating room, by necessity, is undergoing rapid change.
+With the continued outmigration of ambulatory surgery from the OR and the increasing payor pressures to improve value, the hospital operating room, by necessity, is undergoing rapid change.
 Tracking same-room turnover time (TOT) has become Surgical Directions’ best indicator of a client’s overall efficiency and a teamwork-focused culture.

 Historically, attempts to improve hospital turnover time are usually met with staff complaints of “inappropriate production pressure” and putting patients at avoidable “increased risk.”